WinnieH111/COMP3004_A1/README.md

 - Learnt JavaFX from beginning
 - Future explore Maven
 - Future explore log4j
--

 Limitation:
-- Because of the time restriction, some of the function and be refactored and optimized
+- Because of the time restriction, some of the function should be refactored and optimized
 - JavaFX UI does not support Split for now.
 Still working on it.
+- The game should be able to support Maven build and run from .jar file.
+Meta data need to be added.
+- It is the first time applying TDD in software development.
+A formal test plan may be helpful in next TDD project.